bpucker/LRG/README.md

 # LRG
-This repository contains the material for the Long Read Genomics course that is taking place at CZU in Prague in early November 2025.
+This repository contains the material for the Long Read Genomics course that took place at CZU in Prague in early November 2025.

 ## Location
-The course takes place in D551 of the MCEVII building.
+The course took place in D551 of the MCEVII building (CZU, Prague).
 Please find a map of the campus [here](https://www.czu.cz/en/r-17651-map-od-campus).

 ## Topics
 - (1) Sequencing Technologies